Durability of Tile Roofs

 Tile roofs have several advantages, as well as some drawbacks.
 The benefits of a tile roof include durability, being able to withstand hailstones as large as 2 inches, longevity, a Class-A fire rating, high-wind resistance, recyclability, and a low cost over the long term.
 On the other hand, tile roofs are expensive to install and repair in the short term, very heavy, often requiring structural reinforcement and brittle.

 Call us or fill out our contact form so we can get to work making your roof a sturdy and secure structure that will last for years to come!
-We look forward to working with you!
+We look forward to showing you the tile roof types we specialize in!

 Call Us Now